 Union Pacific has increased its dividend for the past 12 years.
 The company has raised its dividend at a rate of 18% per year.
 Much of this growth occurred at the beginning of the current decade.
 We expect dividends to rise at the same rate as earnings going forward.
-If this occurs, investors could receive \$3.55 income by 2023.
+If this occurs, investors could receive \$3.55 per share in dividend income by 2023.